Srivero13/Proyecto-de-gasolina/README.md

 Project Structure:

 Proyecto-de-gasolina/
-├── admin.html          # Admin interface
+├── admin.html # The Admin interface for managing gas stations and prices.
-├── index.html          # Main user interface
+├── index.html # The main user interface displaying stations and prices.
-├── estaciones.json     # JSON database of gas stations
+├── estaciones.json # A JSON database containing data about gas stations.
-├── server.js           # Node.js server
+├── server.js # The Node.js server that handles backend logic and routing.
-└── README.md           # Project documentation
+└── README.md # Project documentation with setup, usage instructions, and more.

 Contributing
 Contributions are welcome!
 To contribute: